Human Frustration in Dog TrainingMay 7, 2021 2021-05-22 9:42

 This is a wonderful piece of advice.
 Instead of flipping out and potentially reacting unfairly, the adult removes himself from the situation and makes himself happy.
 Then he will be able to deal with the child much better!

 Try it with your own dogs.
-When they frustrate you, don’t say anything, don’t do anything; just walk away and have some chocolate.
+Don’t say anything or don’t do anything when they frustrate you; just walk away and have some chocolate.
 Do something fun for a while and come back to them happy and relaxed and try again.

 Be mindful to recognize the beginnings of your own frustration.
 Frustration does not start when you are already feeling angry.
 Frustration starts much earlier, when we do the fourth unsuccessful repetition of a behavior, but refuse to make the criteria easier because “the dog should know”.